Evercoder/culori/docs/guides/tree-shaking.md

 title: 'Optimize bundle size with tree-shaking'
 ---

 The default `culori` import comes with the full set of color spaces and functions to let you prototype quickly and with fewer errors.
+However, the way color spaces are initialized prevents the library from being tree-shaken, so when you use a bundler (such as [esbuild](https://esbuild.github.io/), [Vite](https://vitejs.dev/), or [Parcel](https://parceljs.org/)), the entire Culori library is bundled regardless of what you're actually using.

-However, the way color spaces are initialized prevents the library from being tree-shaken, so when you use a bundler such as Webpack or Parcel, the entire Culori library is bundled regardless of what you're actually using.
+This guides walks you through switching your imports to the tree-shakeable version once you're done prototyping and you're ready to ship an optimized bundle.

 ## Using `culori/fn`